adobnikar/nodejs-code-challenge-without-typescript-december-2021/README.md

 Once you start the server you can find the API documentation at `http://127.0.0.1:[SERVER_PORT]/api-explorer`.
 Documentation is auto-generated from the JSDoc (https://jsdoc.app/) comments above the functions in the controllers.

+**NOTE**: To log in just run the POST `/user/login` API endpoint from the API explorer.
+Cookies will handle the rest!!!

 ## Database migrations